-However it does use more fabric than usual I got about 3meters X 1.4meters fabric compare to recommended fabric on the pattern 2.6meters X 1.4 meters.
+However, it does use more fabric than usual I got about 3meters X 1.4meters fabric compare to the recommended fabric on the pattern 2.6meters X 1.4 meters.
 Something to keep in mind.

 It is easy to cut the fabric on bias just fold the fabric at 45 degree angle (you will end up a triangle) like below.
-One tip is always leave the enough seam allowance for the back panel.
-If you were use to cutting dress patterns on a straight grain fabric(like me), when cutting out the back panel I always put it by selvedge (edge of the fabric).
-This is where there is always extra fabric at edge however not a fold.
+One tip is always to leave enough seam allowance for the back panel.
+If you used to cutting dress patterns on a straight grain fabric(like me), when cutting out the back panel I always put it by selvage (edge of the fabric).
+This is where there is always extra fabric at the edge however not a fold.
 So it is something to keep in mind when using bias cut.
 I did make a mistake this time but I did manage to rectify it.

 By putting on selvedge helps in cutting out as it doesn’t fray at all.
 It saves the need of overlocking the fabric.

 I just love the flow and look of the end result.
 Dress pattern is from a recent burda style pattern magazine in which I love to use.
 Bias cut works with any dress patterns.
 So not just burda style.

 In summary I would like to recap on how to cut on bias.
 By making sure there is always enough fabric, and leave some seam allowance on the fold.
 It does use a bit more fabric than usual but the end result it’s fantastic.
 So do give it a try if you haven’t.
 If you have do leave some comments below.